MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/moderate-forums.md

 ## Assign moderators to forums in Dynamics 365 for Customer Engagement

-To specify moderators for a forum within [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)], the contact record of the portal user must be assigned to a web role that is associated with a Forum Access Permission record that has the Right set to Grant Change.
+To specify moderators for a forum within Dynamics 365 for Customer Engagement, the contact record of the portal user must be assigned to a web role that is associated with a Forum Access Permission record that has the Right set to Grant Change.
 For more information, see [Create web roles for portals](create-web-roles.md).

 ## Forum moderation within the portal